solo-io/gloo/docs/content/guides/observability/ui/setup.md

 ---
 title: Set up the Gloo UI
-weight:
+weight: 10
-description: Install the Gloo UI to get an at-a-glance view of the configuration, health, and compliance status of your Gloo Gateway setup and the workloads in your cluster.
+description: Install the Gloo UI and start gaining insights into the configuration and health of your Gloo Gateway setup and the workloads in your cluster.
 ---
 Install the Gloo UI to get an at-a-glance view of the configuration, health, and compliance status of your Gloo Gateway setup and the workloads in your cluster.